Talent and Performance Manager

 About the Role:

-Amec Foster Wheeler is currently recruiting for a Talent and Performance Manager, which can be based in either our London, UK or Reading, UK offices.
-This permanent, full-time position will be situated in Oil and Gas and Chemicals Division within the organization and will be reporting directly to the Global Talent and Performance Director.
+Amec Foster Wheeler is currently recruiting for a Talent and Performance Manager to be based in one of the company's key global hubs in the Eastern hemisphere.
+This permanent, full-time position will be situated in the Oil and Gas and Chemicals Division within the organization and will be reporting directly to the Global Talent and Performance Director.

 * Embed the global Talent and Performance Strategy into Business Lines and Functions